josepharceneaux/ecs-stuff/push_campaign_service/README.md

 ### Schedule a Campaign [POST]

-User can schedule a Push Notification campaign on this endpoint.
+User can schedule a Push Notification campaign using this endpoint.
-It takes a JSON object containing schdule data and returns task_id(Task id on Scheduler Service) or returns an error message.
+It takes a JSON object containing schedule data and returns task_id(Task id on Scheduler Service) or returns an error message.

 `start_datetime` and `end_datetime` must be in `2015-12-12T22:30:00Z` format and